 You are a Father

 If you think you’re not ready for the cover of Male Model Magazine, here’s news: You’re a model whether you auditioned for the role or not.
 If you’re a dad, the boys in your life are watching you.
 They’re soaking up experiences for reference and use.
 And the things you say and do will help shape their attitudes on gender-based violence.
 Get stories, tips, videos and tools to help you raise and mentor boys who value women and girls and treat them with respect.
-Access the new I’m A Male Model Brochures via downloadable PDF or hardcopy format.
+Access the new I’m A Male Model Brochure via downloadable PDF.

 In 2012, White Ribbon surveyed 1000 Ontario Men on their attitude towards gender-based violence (GBV).
 While men in Ontario think it is important that male political and business leaders, faith leaders, celebrities, and athletes speak out against violence against women, they believe it is especially important that fathers educate their sons about healthy, equal relationships.

 As a father or father figure, you have the ability to positively influence your son.
 Promoting gender equality and teaching the boys in your life about healthy equal relationships helps you do your part in creating healthy families and strengthening family bonds.